SrikanthSadhanala/MelanomaDetection/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> CNN project to detect Melanoma from the images provided

 ## Table of Contents